 The role of Joey, Jake’s manager and brother, helped Joe Pesci get into the spotlight.
 It has since become a crowd favorite and is one of De Niro’s few works that earned him an Oscar.

 Raging Bull received mixed criticism.
 The only uniform opinion was De Niro’s excellent performance.
-On December 19, 1980, the movie was released and quickly became Scorsese’s best works.
+On December 19, 1980, the movie was released and quickly became one of Scorsese’s best works.

 Rotten Tomatoes Rating: 98%